 Any content or copywriter worth their salt should be able to come up with the goods at the drop of a hat.
 A project brief can change at the last minute, or an urgent copy request could come in that means extra content is required.
 Having a timeline on when you can expect to hand over each piece of content is essential for time management, which is why deadlines – no matter how short – are needed.

-How to meet deadline
+How to meet a tight deadline

 Clear your work space